If you’re looking for great Kabuki theater in Tokyo, you’ve come to the right place!

 It started in the early 1600s when they banned women from performing.
 The all-male group assigned petite male kabuki actors or actors with higher-pitched voices dress in kabuki costumes and pose as women.

 Like actors in Hollywood or on Broadway, the Kabuki actor is in a very cut-throat business.

 No pictures during kabuki

 While it was not written anywhere, I was approached by an attendant after snapping a few quick phone pictures during the act.
 I thought it would be OK to take a few without the flash.

 Bring a Bento Box

-Kabuki theater is very unusual in so many ways.
+Kabuki theater in Tokyo – indeed, Kabuki anywhere – is very unusual in so many ways.
 Our matinee was to start at 11 AM and last for five hours.
 Surprised by the length, I confirmed this with Yuko, and she nodded with glee.

 Five hours is a long time.
 That meant it overlapped with meal time. ear not – the tradition of Kabuki also includes a bento box, which you can bring with you.

 The show’s longest interval was 30 minutes.
 The lights came on and everyone began unwrapping their bento boxes.
 We stood out a little because we didn’t have the proper bento box.

 Taiyaki is a one of many Japanese sweets.
 The fish-shaped confections are made with either pancake or waffle batter filled with sweetened azuki red bean paste.
 They don’t taste very sweet, unlike typical American pancakes or Belgian waffles.

 They even have a queue for it, including one of the few signs written in English so non-Japanese speakers know where to queue (or NOT) to get their food.

-If you don’t speak Japanese, this device is a must.
+How to get a translator device at the Kabuki Tokyo National Theater?
 You need an ID (unless you are with a Japanese citizen who will act as a guarantor), and the device is free – no deposit required.